 - When they do something kind or helpful (without being asked to) they write it down on their sticky note and put it into the bowl.

-- At the end of each week we read the notes and count them. ( This is my favorite part!
+- At the end of each week we read the notes and then count them.
+(This is my favorite part!
 They read each others notes and say thank you to each other again)

 - We came up with a goal of 100 notes.
 Each time we reach that goal we will do something special as a family…a movie, go bowling, a trip into the City, etc.